GoonerM466/iptvboss-support-agent/docs/faq/10_lost_epg_mappings_after_renewal.md

 # Lost EPG Mappings After Service Expired or Renewed

-New credentials create a new source identity, which loses all mappings.
+New credentials create a new source identity if you add sources using M3U, which loses all mappings.

 ### Problem